Native looping

 - Scan the iteration's final response for the literal

-<promise>X</promise>XML tag (same convention as Ralph).
+<promise>X</promise>XML tag.
 On match: markcompleted, exit. - Re-read the state file.
 If another session set

 status: cancelled, exit.
 Otherwise loop.